-Challenge number Detail of challenge 1 Release time for experienced staff and other staff that need CPD.
+Challenge number Detail of challenge 1 2021 - 2024 Release time for experienced staff and other staff that need CPD.
 Training and subsequent monitoring needs significant time that should not impinge on the day-to-day practise or impact negatively on work/life balance/mental health.
-2 Key and basic gaps in knowledge.
-Although we have worked to negate the loss of learning caused by COVID-19 lockdowns, fundamental gaps still exist.
+2 2021 - 2024 Key and basic gaps in knowledge.
+Although we have worked to negate the loss of learning caused by COVID-19 lockdowns and restrictions are no longer in place, fundamental gaps still exist and we have children in school who were negatively impacted by the pandemic.
 While there has been accelerated progress in some areas for some pupils, as seen through internal data, our disadvantaged pupils still sit behind their non-disadvantaged peers.
-3 Poor mental health.
+3 2021 - 2024 Poor mental health.
 Many of our disadvantaged pupils have emerged from sustained periods of time off school with behaviours for learning that impact negatively on their approach to school life.
 We have observed that this has, in turn, contributed to a poor mental health.
 The opposite is also true; we have a number of pupils whose poor mental health has negatively impacted on their behaviours for learning.
 Work completed by our pastoral workers last year shows that at least 50% (fluid throughout the year) of our pupils whom they regularly work with are Pupil Premium children.
-4 Lack of experiences outside the immediate home environment.
-Although gradually returning to some sense of 'normality' the children in our local context still experience a limited activities outside the home and immediate locality.
-However, this is typical for our disadvantaged pupils who, even during pre-pandemic times, rarely venture out of their own market town.
-5 Attendance.
+4 2021 - 2024 Lack of experiences outside the immediate home environment.
+Although we have returned to a sense of 'normality' since the pandemic the children in our local context still experience a limited experience outside the immediate locality.
+For this reason, we have a curriculum that as part of our focus on cultural capital we enrich experiences with numerous trips and visits.
+Using pupil premium funding to support funding for these, ensures all trips go ahead and are accessible to all.
+5 2021 - 2024 Attendance.
 Attendance for our disadvantaged pupils is lower than our non-disadvantaged.
-Although attendance for our school is good overall and compares favourably to national figures (FFT Aspire), with the exception of Y6, our 'year to date figures' are lower for Pupil Premium pupils than their non-disadvantaged peers.
-Years 3 - 5 figures are below our school target for attendance.
-6 Economic inequality.
-Again, the impact of COVID-19 remains and these have been further compounded by the current 'cost of living' crisis for our disadvantaged pupils/families.
+Although attendance for our school is good overall and compares favourably to national figures, our 'year to date figures' are lower for Pupil Premium pupils than their non-disadvantaged peers.
+6 2021 - 2024 Economic inequality.
+Again, the impact of COVID-19 remains and these have been further compounded by the ongoing 'cost of living' crisis for our disadvantaged pupils/families.
 Evidence from local authority data (Breckland area) indicates the poverty level in our immediate locality is above average and finances are strained for many of our most disadvantaged families.
 This has contributed to the challenges in rows 3 and 4.
-7 Access to technology.
+7 2021 - 2024 Access to technology.
 Point 6 means there is often a lack of technology in the most disadvantaged homes.
 Much of our homework is online and lack of access to this through being unable to afford technology to facilitate online learning, means that our disadvantaged pupils would be at a disadvantage!